gweg/showpy/README.md

 # showpy
-show all python version of interpretor executable versions in the file system
+list all python version of interpretor executable versions in the file system